 Excise taxes paid by the LLC must also be paid using the EIN of the LLC, not of the individual owner.

 A single-member LLC that is a disregarded entity that does not have employees and does not have an excise tax liability does not need an EIN.
-It should use the name and TIN of the single member owner for federal tax purposes.
-However, if a single-member LLC, whose taxable income and loss will be reported by the single member owner, nevertheless needs an EIN to open a bank account or if state tax law requires the single-member LLC to have a federal EIN, then the LLC can apply for and obtain an EIN.
+It should use the name and TIN of the single-member owner for federal tax purposes.
+A single-member LLC will need an EIN to open a bank account or if state tax law requires the single-member LLC to have a federal EIN.